rishi9504/JavaScript-Interview-questions/README.md

 A closure is created when a function is declared; this closure is used to configure the execution context when the function is invoked.
 A new set of local variables is created every time a function is called.

+# 5. What is lexical environment?

+A lexical environment is a concept in programming languages that defines the association between identifiers (variables, functions, etc.) and their values or references within a specific scope.
+It is a data structure that holds variables and their values, as well as references to outer environments.

+In JavaScript, each time a function is invoked or a block of code is executed, a new lexical environment is created.
+A lexical environment consists of two main components:

+Environment Record: It is a record that holds all the identifiers (variables, functions, etc.) and their corresponding values within the current scope.
+It can be thought of as a container for variables and functions.
+The environment record can be either declarative (for variables defined with let, const, var, function declarations, etc.) or object-based (for variables created with this or function parameters).

+Outer Environment Reference: It is a reference to the outer lexical environment, forming a chain of nested environments.
+This reference allows for variable lookup in outer scopes when an identifier is not found in the current environment.
+It enables access to variables from the enclosing scopes or parent functions.

+Lexical environments are essential for scoping and variable resolution in programming languages.
+They provide the context for interpreting and executing code.
+When a variable is referenced, the lexical environment chain is traversed until the variable is found or an error is thrown if it is not found in any environment.

+Lexical environments also play a crucial role in function closures, where an inner function retains access to its outer function's variables even after the outer function has finished executing.
+The lexical environment chain allows the inner function to access and "close over" those variables.

+Overall, lexical environments are fundamental to how variables and functions are organized and accessed within a program's scope hierarchy, ensuring proper scoping and variable resolution during runtime.

+# 6. Difference between setTimeOut and setInterval in javascript.

+setTimeout and setInterval are both functions in JavaScript that allow you to schedule the execution of a function or a piece of code at a later time.
+However, there are some key differences between them:

+Execution Timing:

+setTimeout: It executes the provided function once after a specified delay (in milliseconds).
+After the delay, the function is executed only once.
+setInterval: It executes the provided function repeatedly at a specified interval (in milliseconds) until it is cleared using clearInterval.
+The function is executed multiple times at regular intervals.
+Number of Executions:

+setTimeout: It executes the function only once after the specified delay.
+setInterval: It executes the function repeatedly at the specified interval until clearInterval is called to stop the execution.
+Handling Multiple Invocations:

+setTimeout: If the delay is set to 0 or very low, the function will be placed in the event queue and executed as soon as the call stack is clear.
+If multiple setTimeout calls are made, each will be executed after its respective delay.
+setInterval: If the execution of a function takes longer than the specified interval, subsequent invocations may be delayed or skipped.
+The interval specifies the minimum time between function invocations.
+Stopping the Execution:

+setTimeout: The execution can be stopped by calling clearTimeout and passing the timeout identifier returned by the setTimeout function.
+setInterval: The execution can be stopped by calling clearInterval and passing the interval identifier returned by the setInterval function.
+In summary, setTimeout is used to execute a function once after a specified delay, while setInterval is used to execute a function repeatedly at a specified interval until it is explicitly stopped.
+Both functions have their own use cases depending on the desired timing and behavior of your code.

+# 7. What is event loop in JavaScript?

+The event loop is a crucial component of JavaScript's concurrency model, responsible for managing the execution of code in a single-threaded environment.
+It handles the asynchronous execution of tasks, such as handling user input, network requests, timers, and other events.

+In JavaScript, the event loop continuously checks for tasks in a loop, and when a task is found, it executes it.
+The event loop consists of two main components:

+Call Stack: The call stack is a data structure that keeps track of the currently executing function or code.
+Whenever a function is called, it is pushed onto the call stack, and when a function completes its execution, it is popped off the stack.

+Task Queue: The task queue (also known as the message queue) holds the tasks that are ready to be executed.
+These tasks include events like user interactions (e.g., click, keypress), timer callbacks, and network responses.
+When a task is ready, it is added to the task queue.

+The event loop follows a specific sequence to process tasks:

+The JavaScript engine starts executing the code synchronously, line by line, pushing functions onto the call stack.

+When an asynchronous task, such as a timer callback or an event, is encountered, it is offloaded to a separate thread (if available) and put into the task queue once it completes.

+The event loop continuously checks if the call stack is empty.
+If the call stack is empty and there are tasks in the task queue, it takes the first task from the queue and pushes it onto the call stack for execution.

+The task is executed on the call stack until completion or until another asynchronous task is encountered.
+In the latter case, the process repeats, and the new task is offloaded to the task queue.

+This cycle continues, with the event loop constantly checking for new tasks and pushing them onto the call stack for execution.

+The event loop allows JavaScript to handle asynchronous tasks efficiently without blocking the main thread.
+It ensures that time-consuming or blocking operations don't hinder the responsiveness of the user interface and enables the execution of code in a non-blocking, event-driven manner.

+It's important to note that the event loop is a simplified explanation of JavaScript's concurrency model, and there are more complex aspects to consider, such as microtasks, job queues, and browser-specific implementation details.

 # Code details:
 1.Number Guessing game: Stored in a single file with same name,this file is made for user to guess the randomly generated number according to the hints given in the browser window.